htihospitality/re-dash/doc/04-databases.md

 Global state in re-dash is stored in some database.

-Most times, this database is usually in-memory only and represented as some data structure, usually a map.
+Most times this database is usually in-memory only and represented as some data structure, usually a map - this is the default behavior.

 Other times we might require more capability like persistence, relational queries, replication etc. and want to opt for using a full featured database engine on the client instead, while keeping with the core concepts of the [data loop](https://day8.github.io/re-frame/a-loop/) - events, subscriptions etc.